XcalableMP/manual/en/template.rst

     !$xmp template t(20,10)

-The template construct declares 2-dimensional template t which has 10x20 elements.
+The template directive declares 2-dimensional template t which has 10x20 elements.
 In XMP/C, the template has elements starting from t[0][0] to t[9][19].
 Likewise, the template has elements starting from t(1,1) to t(20,10) in XMP/Fortran.